-THE MIRROR OF HUMAN LIFE
+THE MIRROR OF HUMAN LIFE - new edition

 Reflections on François Couperin's Pièces de Clavecin

 The titles of François Couperin's harpsichord pieces have puzzled generations of players and listeners.
 Many refer to theatrical spectacles; others are portraits, sympathetic or satirical, of characters in the composer's circle-courtiers, aristocrats, musicians, actors and actresses.